-T {count} is still greater than the value of t {table} and the significance value is still smaller than the value of alpha used (0.000 < 0.05) so HA3 accepted.
+T ${count}$ is still greater than the value of t ${table}$ and the significance alue is still smaller than the value of alpha used (0.000 <0.05) so HA3 accepted.
 Thus it can be concluded that there is a significant difference in learning outcomes in the use of the Problem Solving learning model with the conventional learning model for students who have extrovert personality types in class IV Elementary School (SD) State 30 southern city Gorontalo City.
-The average learning outcomes of grade IV students who have extrovert personality types in SD State 30 southern city Gorontalo City in the use of the Problem Solving learning model are greater than the use of conventional learning models (96,667 > 70,833).
+The average learning outcomes of grade are greater than the use of conventional learning models (96,667 > 70,833).
 So it can be said that the models of learning problem solving will make a student with an extroverted personality types are increasingly able to improve learning outcomes, especially for students with an extroverted personality types.